 Which brokers offers more tradeable asset classes, Trade360 or Tradeo?

-Both Trade360 and Tradeo allow you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Trade360 has 1062, compared to 256 from Tradeo.
+Both Trade360 and Tradeo allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Trade360 has 1062, compared to 256 from Tradeo.